ktanushree/configprefixfilters/README.md

-# Prisma SDWAN Get Policy Info
+# Prisma SDWAN Configure Global Prefix Filters
 This utility is used to configure Global Prefix Filters.

 ### Synopsis